bpgoodwin/bpgoodwin/README.md

 - 🌐 Updating my personal website with examples of my work on <a href="https://bpgoodwin.tech">bpgoodwin.tech</a>
 - 🐦 Tweeting about Tech, Music and the occasional car on <a href="https://twitter.com/bp_goodwin/">Twitter</a>
 - :chart_with_upwards_trend: I'm new to Kaggle and excited to finaly get started with competitions <a href="https://www.kaggle.com/bpgoodwin">Kaggle</a>
-- :octocat: And finaly, sharing code and working on projects here on Github!
+- :octocat: And finally, sharing code and working on projects here on Github!

 <!--